-This course is a review of the fundamental arithmetic and algebra operations.
-The topics include the numbers of ordinary arithmetic and their properities, integers and rational numbers, the solving of equations, polynomials and factoring, and an introduction to systems of equations and graphs.
+This course provides a study of the fundamentals of algebra.
+Topics include the real number system, linear equations and inequalities, graphing linear equations and inequalities in two variables and systems of equations.
+This course does not apply toward the general core requirement for mathematics.
 Must have a C or better to enroll in MTH 100 and MTH 099.